Fire Drill & Evacuation Legislation

 “Dormitory” under the statue is defined as not having individual cooking facilities for its residents.
 Those housing units with individual cooking facilities are considered apartments and are not included in the new legislation.

-A group comprised of Jon Jellema, Associate Vice President of Academic Affairs; Sergeant William O'Donnell, Emergency Manager; David Cox, Safety Manager, Facilities Services; Nathan Veeneman, Facilities Manager, Housing and Residence Life; Kathleen VanderVeen, Assistant Vice President for Inclusion Planning and Director of Disability Support Resources and Mick Doxey, Assistant Vice President for Risk Management have met through the summer to develop the plan for complying with the new legislation.
+A group comprised of the Associate Vice President of Academic Affairs; Emergency Manager; Safety Manager, Facilities Services; Facilities Manager, Housing and Residence Life; Assistant Vice President for Inclusion Planning and Director of Disability Support Resources and the Assistant Vice President for Risk Management worked to develop this plan for complying with the new legislation.

 Instructional Staff Training